 Similar to our findings, important themes of embarrassment, lack of privacy at home, handling the swab, and novelty of the self-swab have been linked to unwillingness to self-sample[17, 18].
 Teng and colleagues found that community/social embarrassment and personal/individual discomfort were barriers in Uganda, though they decreased over time with education and increased knowledge[17].
 However, women in our sample did not confuse HPV self-collection with HIV testing, which was a concern in Uganda.

 Our sample had low self-efficacy to correctly self-sample, which is a common concern[18, 19], especially among women with low education.
 This highlights the importance of having clear instructions and providing support in future interventions.
 Women in our study valued verbal explanations of how to self-sample, but still liked the handout with pictures.
 In a separate study in Cameroon with high preference for self-sampling, women noted written instructions and diagrams were helpful aspects of an educational intervention; however, there were no changes in acceptability or preferences after an educational session[20].
 And despite a more resource-intensive intervention in Uganda with visual plus verbal instructions and access to a provider in the exam room if help was needed, 47% were still concerned about not getting a good sample[21].
+Our sample was highly engaged in HIV care, so participants may have been more accustomed to pelvic exams, which could have influenced confidence and preferences.
+Although women who had screened previously had higher self-sampling confidence, participants experienced both collection modalities during the study encounter, potentially affecting their perceptions of self-sampling.

 Lack of confidence and strong desire for provider assistance were the most common reasons for choosing self-sampling in clinics versus at home.
 Our participants were also concerned about transporting the sample from home and thought having to drop it off at the clinic would be inconvenient; however, we failed to explain how home-based self-sampling might work (e.g., a community health worker transporting samples).
 Our findings are similar to those from Uganda where self-sampling in clinics was preferred because of access to provider assistance and having a clean, private environment[21].
 However, a majority (84%) of WLWH in Kenya preferred to screen at home versus in a clinic[22].